Hundreds of people to be evicted from land owned by Shoprite

 According to the municipality’s human settlement’s department, Shoprite was initially granted an eviction order on 8 November 2023 which the shack dwellers’ attorney successfully had rescinded on 27 January 2025.
 “In the order the City was directed to provide a housing report related to the personal circumstances of the occupiers.”

 This report was submitted to the court and Shoprite then re-enrolled its eviction application.
 The occupants failed to file an answering affidavit, and the eviction was granted in September.
-There was nothing in order directing the City to provide alternative accommodation.
+There was nothing in order directing the City to provide alternative housing.

-Last month residents were served with the order, which stated they needed to leave the site on 3 October, or be forcefully evicted on 10 October.
+Residents were served with the order, which stated they needed to leave the site on 3 October, or be forcefully evicted on 10 October.
 The court also granted an interdict against further occupancy on the site.

 Community leader Andiswa Nkohla said residents would consider moving only if they were given alternative housing.
 Nkohla said the eviction would affect 400 people in Snqawunqawu and a dozen others in the neighbouring Madikizela informal settlement.